Updated: Apr 20

 This saying has been widely quoted by Warren Buffett and with the COVID 19 pandemic sweeping through the world and causing havoc, the saying is very timely right now.
 What this saying essentially means is that someone is hiding something.
-Sometimes the hiding is done in an obvious way and sometimes it is done in a non obvious way.
+Sometimes the hiding is done in an obvious way and sometimes it is done in a non-obvious way.

 Let me explain…

-During normal or euphoric times, it is much easier to hide problems but as adversity hits those problems come to the surface and can no longer be hidden and avoided so easy.
+During normal or euphoric times, it is much easier to hide problems but as adversity hits, those problems come to the surface and can no longer be hidden and avoided so easily.
 They must be dealt with or even worse, they can’t be dealt with because the problem has been going on for so long that too much work and effort needs to be done in too little amount of time.

 Hertz is a more obvious way of swimming naked because their income statement, cash flow statement and their balance sheet are publicly available for everyone to see.
 The others are less obvious because it wasn’t as easy to figure out how much leverage was actually used.